The longest serving integrated paediatric therapy services provider in the Sea to Sky Corridor.

 Children play for a living and Tara bases her therapy sessions around play: play with a purpose.
 As a mother of two children, Tara has both the personal and professional knowledge of child development.

-Sonya Kelly, Occupational Therapist
+Deirdre Lynch, Occupational Therapist

 Mike Hilliard, Physiotherapist